HK-Jitender/Project/BlendBasket_mysql/README.md

-# Boilerplate for Node-Express with sequelize ORM
+# Boilerplate for Node-Express with type ORM

-A boilerplate for any enterprise rest api or service with Node.js, Express and Sequelize ORM for mysql, postgresql or others.
+A boilerplate for any enterprise rest api or service with Node.js, Express and yupe ORM for mysql, postgresql or others.

 By running this project you will get a production ready environment with all necessary supports for validation, unit testing, socket, redis and many more.